Vanika24/Vanika24.github.io/_pages/research.md

 <div class="research-section">
 <!-- thesis Paper -->
   <div class="research-item" id="wip-care-gaps">
-    <h3>Does women's empowerment improve household welfare?: New evidence from Cambodia</h3>
+    <h3>Does women's empowerment improve child welfare?
+New evidence from Cambodia</h3>
     <div class="research-meta">
       Lafayette College — Department of Economics<br>
       Author: Vanika Sok
     </div>
     <div class="research-abstract">
-      <strong>Abstract.</strong>  Women’s empowerment in developing countries remains understudied, particularly its impact on household welfare.
-This study examines how women’s intra-household bargaining power, proxied by women’s land ownership and education, affect household welfare indicators such as child schooling and child health.
-Using Demographic and Health Survey (DHS) data from Cambodia from 1998 to 2022, I estimate how women’s empowerment affects child school enrollment status and child anthropometric health outcomes.
+      <strong>Abstract.</strong>  Women’s empowerment in developing countries remains understudied, and in particular its impact on child welfare.
+I examine how women’s intra-household bargaining power – proxied by women’s land ownership, education, perception about justified wife-beating, and household decision-making – affects child welfare indicators.
+Using Demographic and Health Survey (DHS) data from Cambodia from 2000 to 2022, I estimate how women’s empowerment affects child school enrollment status and child anthropometric health outcomes.
+I also explore whether these impacts differ by the gender of the child, and potentially reduce any gender-based inequality in child welfare.
 In order to reduce the bias in the estimators of these effects, I control for household level characteristics and region and time fixed effects.
-The findings will contribute to the literature on gender and development by providing new evidence from Cambodia and offer insights for policies targeting household welfare, education,  and health.
+The findings will contribute to the literature on gender and development by providing new evidence from Cambodia and offering insights for policies targeting child welfare.
     </div>
   </div>